schwartzlab-methods/NEST/vignette/user_guide.md

 ## Model Prediction Ensemble
 ### Arguments
-    --data_namec = The name of dataset.
+    --data_name = The name of dataset.
 Type is String.
 Required.
     --model_name = Name of the trained model.
 Type is String.
 Required.
     --total_runs = How many runs for ensemble (at least 2 are preferred).
 Type is Int.
 Required.
     #######################################################################################################